 37 – Get lost in St. Peter Greathouse Estate & Gardens

-Originally a colonial plantation, this incredible 2000 square foot estate and 11 acres of surrounding gardens are home to some of the most beautifully landscaped terrain in all of St Thomas.
+Originally a colonial plantation, this incredible 2,000 square feet estate and 11 acres of surrounding gardens are home to some of the most beautifully landscaped terrain in all of St. Thomas.

-Just perched above Magens Bay on the North End of St Thomas, only $12 for adults and $6 for children and worth every cent!
+It’s perched above Magens Bay on the North End of St. Thomas, with admission at $12 for adults and $6 for children — it’s worth every cent!

-There’s no shortage of ways to refuel after a busy day exploring and swimming but one of the best has to be Greengos Caribbean Cantina in Charlotte Amalie.
+There’s no shortage of ways to refuel after a busy day exploring and swimming, but one of the best places has to be Greengos Caribbean Cantina in Charlotte Amalie.

-Generous portions of burritos and tacos, with tequila and beer flowing all night, this is the perfect place to unwind before restarting your adventures the next day.
+Serving generous portions of burritos and tacos, with tequila and beer flowing all night, this is the perfect spot to unwind before restarting your adventures the next day.

-One of the most exhilarating things to do in St Thomas, what are you waiting for?
+It orients you with all the safety and equipment and is suitable for all skill levels.
+This is one of the most exhilarating things to do in St. Thomas, so what are you waiting for?

 40 – Take the kids to Virgin Islands Children’s Museum